 During these times, HSV may be transmitted to sexual partners.
 There is no way to tell when the virus is being asymptomatically shed on the skin surface and therefore no way to predict when you may be infectious and at risk of transmitting the virus to a sexual partner.
 However, viral shedding is most prevalent just before, during and immediately after the presence of symptoms.
 Viral shedding may occur approximately 5% of days per year.

-Viral shedding occurs in association with outbreaks of genital herpes and therefore sexual contact should be avoided during these times.
-Between outbreaks, viral shedding may still occur a very small percentage of the time (asymptomatic viral shedding).
-Using condoms reduces the chance of transmission to sexual partners.
+Viral shedding does occur in association with outbreaks of genital herpes and therefore sexual contact should be avoided during these times.
+Between outbreaks viral shedding may still occur (asymptomatic viral shedding) so, as with any new relationship, it is wise to consider using condoms to reduce the chance of transmission to sexual partners.